ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows a close-up view of two construction or industrial workers, both wearing bright orange safety jackets with reflective strips.
-The main focus is on a woman in the foreground who is wearing a white hard hat equipped with a headlamp.
-She appears to be concentrating on a task, operating some equipment or machinery out of the frame to the right.
-In the background, there is another worker, slightly blurred, also dressed in orange safety gear and a hard hat, seemingly engaged in a similar task.
+The image shows two workers in a professional industrial or construction setting.
+The main focus is on a woman in the foreground wearing an orange high-visibility jacket and a white safety helmet with a mounted headlamp.
+She appears to be engaged in a task, possibly operating machinery or equipment.
+In the background, there is another worker, also dressed in orange safety gear with a helmet, who seems to be working or inspecting something, but they are out of focus.
+The overall atmosphere suggests a work environment that prioritizes safety and hands-on involvement.
+There is no visible text in the image.

-The setting suggests a worksite with industrial machinery or construction equipment.
-The image does not contain any visible text or written content.
-It conveys themes of safety, professionalism, and active work in a physically demanding environment, making it suitable for an annual development report highlighting workforce, safety, or operational aspects.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p20_img1.png)